Skip to Content

 A Disneyland ticket in front of Pixar Pier.

-Since Disney has retired the FastPass system and Disney MaxPass, they are introducing a new feature called Disney Genie.
+Since Disney has retired the FastPass system and Disney MaxPass, they have introduced a new feature called Disney Genie and Disney Genie+.

 Disney Genie service on the screen of a smartphone at Disney World.